Ringing in the ear can indicate heart problems; understand

 However, according to Dr. Cristiane Passos Dias Levy, an otolaryngologist at the Hospital Paulista, although tinnitus is not a disease, it can indicate the presence of more serious health problems.

-“The tinnitus can result from an ear disease, such as noise-induced hearing loss or presbycusis (related to age), but it can also arise from pharmacological and vascular, cardiovascular.
-Metabolic (diabetes and changes in the thyroid gland), neurological and odontogenic (dysfunction in the jaw joint and surrounding muscles)”, he explains.
+“The tinnitus can result from an otologic disease, such as noise-induced hearing loss or presbycusis (related to age), but it can also arise from pharmacological and vascular, cardiovascular (anemia), metabolic (diabetes and gland changes) problems thyroid), neurological and odontogenic (dysfunction in the jaw joint and surrounding muscles)”, he explains.

 How to identify whether tinnitus is a more serious problem